confluentinc/cp-demo/docs/index.rst

 Alerting
 --------

-There are many types of Control Center
+There are many types of |c3-short|
 `alerts <https://docs.confluent.io/current/control-center/docs/alerts.html>`__
 and many ways to configure them.
 Use the Alerts management page to define triggers and actions, or click on individual resources